Control with uncertain data of socially structured compartmental epidemic models: Control of epidemic dynamics with uncertainties

-represents the statistical correction factor to the standard deterministic exponential phase of the disease $I_0 e^{\frac1{\gamma}(\beta S_0 t - t)}$.
-If $z$ is uniformly distributed in $[-1,1]$ we can explicitly compute More in general, if $z$ has zero mean then by Jensen's inequality we have $W(t)>1$ for $t > 0$, so that the expected exponential phase is amplified by the uncertainty (see \cite{Roberts}).
+with deterministic initial values $I(z,0)=I_0$ and $S(z,0)=S_0$.
+The solution for the proportion of infectious during the initial exponential phase is \cite{Roberts} { } and its expectation { } where the function { } represents the statistical correction factor to the standard deterministic exponential phase of the disease {$I_0 e^{\beta S_0 t - \gamma t}$}.
+If $z$ is uniformly distributed in $[-1,1]$ we can explicitly compute { } More in general, if $z$ has zero mean then by Jensen's inequality we have $W(t)>1$ for $t > 0$, so that the expected exponential phase is amplified by the uncertainty (see \cite{Roberts}).